ajsmith607/memills/content/family-of-edward-hallock-mills/test.md

 {{% fig "brookton/mandeville-poem/poem" "500" /%}}

-Another daughter of George T. Sanders, [Libbie H. (Sanders) Peck](https://www.findagrave.com/memorial/138388479/libbie-h-peck) (05 Nov 1857 to 04 Nov 1929), married [George Riley Peck](https://www.findagrave.com/memorial/20462930/george-riley-peck) (14 May 1851 to 28 Nov 1916) in 1877.
+Another daughter of George T. Sanders, [Elizabeth "Libbie" H. (Sanders) Peck](https://www.findagrave.com/memorial/138388479/libbie-h-peck) (05 Nov 1857 to 04 Nov 1929), married [George Riley Peck](https://www.findagrave.com/memorial/20462930/george-riley-peck) (14 May 1851 to 28 Nov 1916) in 1877.
 Edward Lounsbery and George Peck were both "dealers in hides" and operated a tannery, Lounsbery & Peck, next to Walker V. Personius' store at present-day 559 Brooktondale Road.

 Like Mills' and Mulks' Stores, Personius' had to contend with theft.